-(a) Clinical diagnosis and management of MS and other CNS demyelinating diseases.
+(a) Clinical diagnosis and management of MS and immune-mediated neurological diseases.

 (b) Use of MRI in clinical practice including interpretation and high-field imaging.

-(c) Use of ancillary services for the clinical management of multiple sclerosis.
+(c) Use of ancillary services for the clinical management of multiple sclerosis and related disorders.

 (a) Clinical trial research including trial design, biostatistics, methodology and interpretation of studies.

-(b) Opportunity to work in an MRI analysis laboratory in the MS Center.
+(b) Opportunity to work in an Sastry Foundation Advance Imaging Laboratory.
 The imaging work includes routine lesion quantification, segmentation techniques, brain atrophy studies, and non-conventional imaging including MRS, MTR, DTI, and SWI.

-(c) Opportunity to work in collaboration with laboratory based neuroimmunologic research with highly established immunologists.
+(c) Opportunity to work in collaboration with laboratory based neuroimmunologic research with highly established immunologists and neuroscientists.

 (d) Opportunity to work in the Spasticity Clinic in the Department of Physical Medicine and Rehabilitation to learn intrathecal baclofen pump in the management of spasticity.